 The Development Authority’s extensive telecommunications network started out as a means of providing broadband access to schools in the North Country, but now the Authority’s network has literally connected the region to the rest of the world through more than 1,800 miles of fiber network that stretch across the top part of the state.

-The Open Access Telecom Network (OATN), completed its initial backbone construction in 2003.
-The OATN is a carrier-class telecommunications network serving the Northern portion of New York State, connecting our region to carrier collocation facilities in Syracuse.
-The OATN is comprised of approximately 1,300 miles of fiber optic cable, and 19 Central Offices (CO's), which contain the electronic and optical equipment that power the network.
+The Authority’s Open Access Telecom Network (so named because it means any provider can use the network) completed its initial backbone construction in 2003.
+It is a carrier-class telecommunications network which connects the region to carrier collocation facilities in Syracuse, Albany and New York City.
+The network is comprised of approximately 1,800 miles of fiber optic cable and 31 Central Offices (COs), which contain the electronic and optical equipment that power the network.

-Working in partnership with telecommunications carriers serving Jefferson, Lewis and St. Lawrence counties, the OATN will help power the economic future of the North Country by:
+Working in partnership with telecommunications carriers serving Jefferson, Lewis and St. Lawrence counties, the OATN helps power the economic future of the North Country by:

-The OATN is monitored by a comprehensive provisioning and monitoring system based on several tools including Ethernet Network Management System, Ethernet Switch manager, and others.
-This allows OATN engineers to take immediate action if service is affected.
+The network is monitored by a comprehensive provisioning and monitoring system based on several tools, including SolarWinds, Ethernet Network Management System, Ethernet Switch Manager, and others.
+This allows Authority engineers to take immediate action if service is affected.

 The Development Authority of the North Country's telecommunications network is a middle mile network that provides transport services for telecommunications carriers.
 In addition, the Authority constructs and operates large private networks for customers that require high-speed connectivity between multiple locations.